eugenia0804/DemandForecastingDashboard/README.md

 * Evaluate the accuracy of different forecasting models.
 * Exploring different caching algorithms and logging model runtime through the terminal.

+You can access the demo app at: https://demandforecastingdashboard.streamlit.app/

 ## Software Requirements 💻

 To run, modify, or contribute to this project, you will need the following software: